digao-dalpiaz/Dam/README.md

 ![Dam Message Dialog](images/Dam_Dialog.png)

+> The shortcut `CTRL+C` is available on message form to copy the message to clipboard.

 ## How to install

 1. First you need to install my HTLabel component.
 Get it here: https://github.com/digao-dalpiaz/HTLabel